Selected Educational Outcomes

 3. Students will communicate effectively in a variety of professional contexts.

-6. Students will apply computer science theory and software development fundamentals to produce computing-based solutions.
+4. Students will apply computer science theory and software development fundamentals to produce computing-based solutions.

 Examples of Outcome Assessments

-The department assesses the extent to which the program requirements create the desired outcomes by a variety of techniques.
-Examples of these assessments include the following:
+The department assesses the extent to which the program requirements create the desired outcomes using samples of student work and examinations.
+These are examined by the department faculty to assess student content knowledge.

 Requirements for the Bachelor of Science Degree with a Major in Computer Information Systems